tztgracious/Jobify/docs/apis.md

 ### Description

-Retrieve grammar check results for a given resume identified by `doc_id`.
+Retrieve grammar check results for a given resume identified by `id`.
 Returns the grammar analysis performed on the resume text, including detected issues, suggestions, and corrections.

 ### Endpoint